spongebobgamer2000/playplace22ruffle/README.md

 # Ruffle-Embedded
-CHECK OUT THE MAKERS OF RUFFLE OK SO I DONT GET SUED and minecraftgaming should listen to this! https://github.com/ruffle-rs/ruffle
+CHECK OUT THE MAKERS OF RUFFLE OK SO I DONT GET SUED https://github.com/ruffle-rs/ruffle

 the script but updated xd might release a tutorial soon For copy and paste: